bacalhau-project/docs.bacalhau.org/docs/getting-started/installation.md

 The job id above is shown in its full form.
 For convenience, you can use the shortened version, in this case: `3b39baee`.
 We will store that portion of the job id in an environment variable so that we can reuse it later on.

-After the above command is run, a job is sumbitted to the public network, which processes the job as described in the [Job Lifecycle page](../about-bacalhau/architecture#job-lifecycle).
-To check on the current job's state,  we can use the `list` verb below.
-A `Published/Completed` state indicates the job has completed successfully and the results are stored in the IPFS location under the `PUBLISHED` column.
+After the above command is run, a job is submitted to the public network, which processes the job as described in the [Job Lifecycle page](../about-bacalhau/architecture#job-lifecycle).
+To check the current job's state, we can use the `list` verb as shown below.

-For a comprehensive list of flags you can pass to the list command check out [the related CLI Reference page](../all-flags#list).

 ```
 ❯ export JOB_ID=3b39baee # make sure to use the right job id from the docker run command